 networksetup -setdnsservers Wi-Fi 127.0.0.1 192.168.1.1

 A couple of comments.
 The 127.0.0.1 address must be first.
 The second address(es) should be a list of your current DNS addresses.
-You can look at the Network Panel before executing the above commands to determine what those addresses are.
+You can look at the Network Panel before executing the above commands to determine what those addresses are (or use the -getdnsservers option).
 If the address is grayed-out, as it was in my case, it means that the DNS address was automatically setup by the DHCP service.
 You only need to execute the above command for the network interfaces that you are using.
 In my case, I have setup both Ethernet and Wi-Fi (defaults to using Ethernet).

 Now, you can try the same host command and see that the issue is resolved: